COVESA/dlt-daemon/doc/dlt-system.conf.5.md

 ## SyslogEnable

 If this option is set to 1, the syslog adapter feature is enabled.
+SyslogPort needs to be configured too if Syslog is enabled.

     Default: 0